grnin/Zusammenfassungen/ParProg/ParProg_Spick_FS24_NG_JT.typ

 *Memory Coalescing:*
 Thread _access patterns_ are critical for performance.
 If the threads in a warp _simultaneously_ access _consecutive memory locations_, their reads can be combined into a single access _(burst)_.
-Else there are _expensive individual accesses_.\
+Otherwise there are _expensive individual accesses_.\
 *Coalesced Accesses:*
 Read/Write the burst in one transaction per warp burst section, swapped read/write within the same burst, only individual elements in the burst accessed.\
 *Not Coalesced Accesses:*
-Read/Write in different warp bursts, one action that spans multiple bursts.\
+Read/Write in different warp bursts, one action that spans multiple bursts. _Inperformant, avoid!_\
 *Coalescing in Use:*
 _`data[(Expression without threadId.x) + threadId.x]`_\
 *Coalescing with Matrices:*